Sarah-Bue/tic-tac-toe/README.md

 Black Shark PAR-HOA | No issues with appearance, responsiveness, or functionality. | Pass Samsung Galaxy S23 | No issues with appearance, responsiveness, or functionality. | Pass

-*Comment: On Safari on iPad and iPhone, the text on the buttons appears as blue rather than black.
+*Comment: On Safari for iPad and iPhone, the text on the buttons appears as blue rather than black.
 The developer decided not to address this issue as this does not have a major impact on the overall appearance.

 **Common Elements Testing**